airacommunity/AIRA-User-Guide/J. Intelligent Document Processing.md

 - In the "Field Name" section, specify the actual field name you are looking for.
 - Click on the "Add" button to apply the new fields.
 - Finally, click on the "Extract Data" button to extract all the fields.
+- Add Custom Rule if data is not extracted properly.

 #### Add Custom Rule